-The Komondor network is designed to enable the previously mentioned correlation methods to be used in a distributed manner:
+The Komondor network is designed to enable the correlation methods mentioned in Section II to be used in a distributed manner:

 - Pieces, which are correlated should be sent to the same correlation unit, so that it can gather all the information about the attack. - Pieces of evidence, which are part of distinct ongoing attacks should preferably be sent to different correlation units.
 This reduces load and improves overall reliability of the system.